 - Reverse search the bank

-According to the US Bank, here are a list of states and their corresponding routing numbers for domestic payment transfers:
+For example, here is the US Bank’s list of states and their corresponding routing numbers for domestic payment transfers:

 State | Routing Number | State | Routing Number |